-We’ve broken our examples down into several categories: academic, which may be applicable to any industry (and may be especially helpful if you’re a recent graduate applying for your fist post-graduation job); sales and corporate; administrative and HR; media and communications; and general, which are additional achievements that aren’t industry-specific.
-How many of these achievement examples can you claim?
+We’ve broken our examples down into several categories: academic, which may be applicable to any industry (and can be especially helpful if you’re a recent graduate applying for your first post-graduation job); sales and corporate; administrative and HR; media and communications; and general, which are additional achievements that aren’t specific to any industry.

 - Participated in an honors society

 - Named to the Dean’s List for [number] semesters

 - Maintained a [number] GPA

 - Assisted a professor on a research project where I […]